Nyr/openvpn-install/README.md

 ##Installation

 **You have to enable the TUN module otherwise OpenVPN won't work.** Ask your host if you don't know how to do it.
+If the TUN module is not enabled, the script will tell you.

 Run the script and follow the assistant: